GeoBigData/gbdx-training/test.md

 ## Step 1) write algorithm that processes locally
-Here is an example script that clips a raster image using a shapefile
+here is an example python script that clips a raster image using a shapefile
   ```
   import fiona
   import rasterio